sanjay882530/LoginUsingGithubCredentials/README.md

-Steps to connect github credentials to client application using Oauth
+# Steps to connect github credentials to client application using Oauth

-1> Create Account in GIthub
+### 1> Create Account in GIthub
-2> Go to Developer Settings in Github and create OAuth applicaticon with Application Url and Callback Url.
+### 2> Go to Developer Settings in Github and create OAuth applicaticon with Application Url and Callback Url.
 (Profile -> Settings -> Developer Settings -> Oauth Apps)
-3> After application got created it will provide Client Id and Client Secret.
+### 3> After application got created it will provide Client Id and Client Secret.
 Note down client id and client secret.
-4> Create SpringBoot web application with below dependencies
+### 4> Create SpringBoot web application with below dependencies
-  1) Spring-boot-starter-web
+ ##### 1) Spring-boot-starter-web
-  2) spring-cloud-starter-oauth2
+ ##### 2) spring-cloud-starter-oauth2
   3) spring-cloud-starter-security

-5> use @EnableOAuth2sso annotation at SpringBoot start class 6> Use RestController annotation at SpringBoot start class to represent that class as a distribiuted component and write one distributed method.
+### 5> use @EnableOAuth2Sso annotation at SpringBoot start class Note: In Sprig Boot 3.0 onword no need to add this annotation
+### 6> Use RestController annotation at SpringBoot start class to represent that class as a distribiuted component and write one distributed method.

-7> Write below Oauth configureation in application.yml file
+### 7> Write below Oauth configureation in application.yml file
 Security:
  oauth2:
    client: